UofT-EcoSystem/hfta/docs/mlsys21/v100_rtx6000_throughputs.md

 ## Requirements

-For V100, You need to have access to GPU resources on major GPU cloud platforms such as Amazon EC2.
+For V100, you need to have access to GPU resources on major GPU cloud platforms such as Amazon EC2.
 We will give an example of Amazon EC2.

 For RTX6000, you need to have access to a local machine that has at least one RTX6000 GPU.

 ### Amazon EC2 for V100

-If you have never used Amazon EC2 before, you should request an account from <https://aws.amazon.com/ec2> to get access to the GPU VMs
+If you have never used Amazon EC2 before, you should request an account from <https://aws.amazon.com/ec2> to get access to the GPU VMs.

 After getting access, navigate to the "EC2 Dashboard" -> "Launch instance"  pane to create an VM with V100 GPUs.
 - The GPU instance we used for accessing V100 GPUs on Amazon EC2 is [`p3.2xlarge`](https://aws.amazon.com/ec2/instance-types/p3/).
 - The p3.2xlarge instance contains 8 vCPUs and 61 GB host memory.
 If you selected a larger instance with more GPUs, docker can limit the amount of host resource allocated per GPU.
-- We used `NVIDIA Deep Learning AMI v20.06.3`
+- We used `NVIDIA Deep Learning AMI v20.06.3`.
 - The host resource contains 8 vCPUs, 61 GB memory, but docker instances will limit this.
 - We used a standard EBS boot disk with 100GB of storage capacity.

 __Note: please make sure to turn off your VM instances as soon as you finish the experiments, as the instances are quite costly__

 ### Local Machine for RTX6000
-If you have a machine with at least one RTX6000, you need to configure the NVIDIA driver and CUDA toolkits properly.
-And `pytorch` much be able to run on this machine.
+If you have a machine with at least one RTX6000, you need to configure the NVIDIA driver and nvidia-docker properly.
+Please refer to the steps in https://github.com/NVIDIA/nvidia-docker#getting-started on how to setup a fresh machine for our experiments.

+The software specification of the machine with RTX6000 under our experiments is:
+> NVIDIA GPU Driver Version: 450.66
+> OS: Ubuntu 18.04.5 LTS
+> Docker Version: 20.10.2, build 2291f61
+> `nvidia-docker2` Version: 2.5.0-1

 ## Steps